 Planning on upgrading your wardrobe?
-Get rid of some old gear to help save on something new.
+Recycle some old gear to help save on something new.

-Hand over your old gear at an Oxfam and you’ll get a £5 voucher to spend on clothes in Marks and Spencers.
+Hand over your old gear at an Oxfam and you’ll also get a £5 voucher to spend on clothes in Marks and Spencer.

 One item must be labelled M&S, and you can only use the voucher in the same calendar month.
 There’s a minimum £35 spend and it’s only valid on clothing, home or beauty.

 I asked in a store a while ago if you can use the voucher with other offers and the checkout woman said she’d seen the vouchers be used with Sparks offers such as 20% off everything.
 So it’s worth grabbing one of these to use when those deals come around.

 You can also trade in your old M&S school uniform and receive 20% off selected kids’ clothing as part of the Back To School Shwopping Scheme.

 All you’ll need to do is hand in your pre-loved uniform at a participating M&S store and scan the QR code on the Shwop Box.

 You’ll then receive a voucher for 20% off of kids’ daywear in the M&S app which can be used online or in-store.

 Get a Sparks freebies